-- Pupils with a toilet pass must be allowed access to the toilet when they request.
-They are to go to the toilets in the Student Support Centre - Pupils are encouraged to use the toilet before school, at break and lunch time and after school.
-It is understood that on occasions a pupil will be required to use the toilet and the staff member will use their discretion if a pupil requests to go to the toilet.
-Toilets will be open 5 mins at the end of each period and 5 mins at the start of the next period.
-The toilets will be locked in between these times.
+- Pupils with a toilet pass must be allowed access to the toilet when they request - Pupils are encouraged to use the toilet before school, at break and lunch time and after school.
+It is understood that on occasions a pupil will be required to use the toilet and the staff member will use their discretion if a pupil requests to go to the toilet. - If a pupil who uses a toilet during a lesson, the teacher should record this on SIMs and enter a comment 'toilet' with minutes away - Any pupil arriving late to class who says that they were at the toilet the teacher should record minutes late on SIMS and record comment as 'toilet' - The AHOY looks at the SIMS at the end of each day and flags up any pupil frequently out to the toilets and late to class and this is discussed with the HOY